JoeReis/data_eng_workshop_hedw_2025/README.md

 `SELECT * FROM stg_university_data.students;`

-[  go through some examples of dlt refresh and increamtanl load with insert ]
+[  go through some examples of dlt refresh and incremental load with insert ]

 ## Data Modeling and Transformation